 The directorship pattern of these promoter owned companies shared above, indicates that the people who are running these related entities are the same who are in the board of directors of National Fittings Ltd. It means that these promoter owned entities do not have anything new in terms of skill sets than what is already present with National Fittings Ltd.

 This essentially means that the business of sourcing, which is outsourced to holding company Interfit India Ltd, could have been avoided.
-Moreover, the profits of Interfit India Ltd, if any, are effectively, transfer of funds from National Fittings Ltd to Interfit India Ltd.
+Moreover, the profits of Interfit India Ltd, if any, are effective, transfer of funds from National Fittings Ltd to Interfit India Ltd.

 The value of raw material purchased by National Fittings Ltd from Interfit India Ltd is ₹19.86 cr.
 If we consider that Interfit India Ltd would have made a margin of 10% on this transaction, then the cost of this transaction, which is borne by shareholders of National Fittings Ltd is about ₹2 cr.
 (10% of ₹19.86 cr.).